briandgomez/Study/Security+/Threats, Vulnerabilities, and Mitigations.md

         - Can have multiple motivations
         - Can perform constant attacks because of their large amounts of resources
         - Can be highly sophisticated attacks

+    - <u>Advanced Persistent Threat (APT)</u>: a prolonged attack that is trying to gain unauthorized access to a network in order to monitor or steal data without being detected

     - <u>Unskilled attackers</u>: runs pre-made scripts without any knowledge of what's really happening
         - Motivated by disruption or philosophical reasons